kuiadev/PastyText/README.md

 These instructions assume the usage of Caddy, but you could use whatever reverse proxy server that suits your needs.

-1. Copy the compose.yaml file from the PastyText source code to a new folder
+1. Copy contents below to a new file named `compose.yaml` and save it into a new folder

+    ```yaml
+    services:
+        pastytext:
+            image: kuia/pastytext:${PT_VERSION}
+            ports:
+            - "8080"
+        caddy:
+            image: caddy:2.10.0
+            restart: unless-stopped
+            ports:
+            - "80:80"
+            - "443:443"
+            - "2019:2019"
+            volumes:
+            - ./:/etc/caddy
+            - ./site:/srv
+            - caddy_data:/data
+            - caddy_config:/config

+    volumes:
+        caddy_data:
+        caddy_config:
+    ```

-2. In this folder, also create a file named Caddyfile with the following content
+2. In this folder, also create a file named `Caddyfile` with the following content

     ```yaml
     127.0.0.1:80 {